Bcavez/seraphin-challenge/README.md

 # seraphin-challenge API
-This API was build for the Seraphin challenge
+This API was built for the Seraphin challenge

 ## Specs of the challenge: